SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

-In Fig.~\ref{Fig_seg_map}, we first visualize the segmentation results on two synthetic-to-real scenarios, predicted by our \method (DistCL), and compare our results to those predicted by the Source Only, DACS, and ProDA models.
-The results predicted by \method (DistCL) are smoother and contain less spurious areas than those predicted by other models, showing that the performance has been largely improved with \method (DistCL).
+{\bf Qualitative results.} In Fig.~\ref{Fig_seg_map}, we first visualize the segmentation results on two synthetic-to-real scenarios, predicted by our \method (DistCL), and compare our results to those predicted by the Source Only, DACS and ProDA models.
+The results predicted by \method (DistCL) are smoother and contain fewer spurious areas than those predicted by other models, showing that the performance has been largely improved.
 Next, as the daytime-to-nighttime task is far more challenging than the previous two, we further show several qualitative segmentation results in Fig.~\ref{Fig_seg_map_dark} to illustrate the advantage of \method (DistCL) over the other two variants \method (ProtoCL) and \method (BankCL).